Avelia Horizon: Proxima

+ONCF

+In March 2025, ONCF signed a contract with Alstom to provide 18 Avelia Horizon trains for Morocco's expansion of its high speed Al-Boraq service to Marrakech.
+The contract was valued at €781 million, and was financed by the French treasury.

+Eurostar

+In October 2025, Eurostar signed a contract with Alstom for 30 trains, with options for a further 20, valued at approximately €2 billion.
+Named the Eurostar Celestia, they will be 200 metres long with 540 seats each and will be delivered in January 2031, with service entry from May 2031.
+The trains will be maintained at Temple Mills Depot in London.

+Specifications

-The TGV M is a high speed train that is promoted as being a fully French design.
-Furthermore, it is also one member of a wider family of high speed trains, referred to as Avelia, that has been developed for the global high speed rail market.
-In terms of its basic configuration, it is a push–pull trainset, comprising power cars at both ends along with between seven and nine bilevel passenger cars in an articulated arrangement.
+The Avelia Horizon is a high-speed train that is promoted as being a fully French design.
+Furthermore, it is also one member of a wider family of high-speed trains, referred to as Avelia, that has been developed for the global high-speed rail market.
+In terms of its basic configuration, it is a push–pull trainset, comprising power cars at both ends along with between seven and nine double-decker coaches in an articulated arrangement.

+Compared to the previous generation TGV Euroduplex (at 200 m, with 8 passenger cars), the power cars have each been shortened by 4 m, achieved in part by traction motors now directly mounted to the bogies.
+Moving the main transformers to the underframe allows enough space for auxiliary equipment.
+Each passenger car has also been shortened by 1 m, resulting in a 9-passenger car train at a total train length of 202 m, with the option of shorter formations.

 The TGV M has been designed to be readily adaptable.
 It is outfitted with a modular interior that permits the operator to adapt the same basic design to suit various types of passenger experiences and market trends.
-It is possible to rapidly reconfigure an individual coach or train; reportedly, first-class coaches can be converted into second class coaches within half a day.
+It is possible to rapidly reconfigure an individual coach or train; reportedly, first-class coaches can be converted into second-class coaches within half a day.
 Features such as luggage storage, bike racks, and additional seating can be added or removed when appropriate.
 When outfitted with the highest capacity interior layout, each trainset is capable of carrying up to 740 instead of the current 634 passengers.